Lake Quinault Douglas fir

-The Lake Quinault Douglas fir is an unnamed superlative Douglas fir on Lake Quinault in Olympic National Forest, Washington State.
+The Lake Quinault Fir is a superlative Douglas fir on Lake Quinault in Olympic National Forest, Washington state.
 It was designated the champion of its species and the largest known Douglas fir in the United States by American Forests in 2018.
-The tree is 581 in in circumference, 293.67 ft tall, and has a crown spread of 66.25 ft.
+The 2018 data from American Forests shows the tree as 581 in in circumference, 293.67 ft tall, and having a crown spread of 66.25 ft.

+The Quinault Valley, where the tree lives, also holds the largest known Sitka Spruce and Mountain Hemlock.